Bachelor Nick Viall Opens Up About Vanessa Grimaldi, Says They Aren’t Planning A Televised Wedding

 Earlier this week, the celebrity rumor mill concluded that Nick and Vanessa had broken up for good, as reported by The Inquisitr.
 However, if Nick and Vanessa have broken up, that appears to be news to Nick, who was on Extra‘s Facebook Live segment with Mario Lopez on Tuesday, talking about their upcoming wedding.

-As Us Weekly reports, wedding bells do appear to be ringing – at some point in the future – for Nick and Vanessa, although there’s no firm timetable in place.
+As Us Weekly reportsed, wedding bells do appear to be ringing – at some point in the future – for Nick and Vanessa, although there’s no firm timetable in place.

 “Vanessa and I are just focused on our relationship — when we decide it’s time for us to take that next step, we’re just going to plan a wedding.”